abrennec/sose20_cc2/03_oop/readme.md

 ---

 In its essence, OOP is a very straightforward approach to software development which targets to simplify the development process.
-On a practical level, object-oriented design will help you to better organize your code, to make it more readable and to better categorize individual elements.
+On a practical level, object-oriented design (OOD) will help you to better organize your code, to make it more readable and to better categorize individual elements.
-On a software design level, object-oriented design will help you to reflect on your program from a conceptual point of view and to identify:
+On a software design level, OOD will help you to reflect on your program from a conceptual point of view and to identify:
   - What kind of elements, components, or simply *objects* do you actually need and use?
   - How do they relate to each other?
   - What kind of properties and what kind of functionality do they represent?